LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 .. literalinclude:: ../source/examples/rational_nunit/rational.cs
    :start-after: ToString chunk
    :end-before: chunk

+See what the method does:  it uses the object state to create and return a string representation of the object.

 For any kind of new object that you create and want to be able to implicitly convert to a string, you need a ``ToString`` method with the exact same heading